redhataccess/ci-rhai/README.md

 ci-rhai
 ============

-Jenkins jobs configuration files to be used to run obottelo tests for Red Hat Access Insights.
+Jenkins jobs configuration files to be used to run robottelo tests for Red Hat Access Insights.